Nathan-T-Copros/Simple-piano/README.md

-# Simple-piano
-Project done in circuit analysis
+This project was done by my group in circuit analysis.
+The circuit built acts like a piano with 8 buttons.
+The simulation is accessible to this link: https://circuits.io/circuits/3462735-simple-piano.